Header Image 1

 Safeguarding

-The health, safety and well-being of all our students and staff at The Marvell College is paramount.
+The health, safety and well-being of all our pupils and staff at The Marvell College is paramount.

 Our priority is to provide a safe and welcoming environment where children are respected and valued.
 We know that children thrive better and are able to reach their full potential when we all work closely together.
 Child Protection is a crucial part of school life.
 All staff receive regular training on how to keep children safe.
 Every member of the school community has a responsibility to keep all children safe.